nadrane/blog/source/_posts/using-reduce.md

 }, "")
 ```

-We could easily generalize this solution into our own version of `Array.prototype.join`.
+If we cleverly use closure, we could easily generalize this solution into our own version of `Array.prototype.join`.

 ```js
 const arrToConcat = ['a', 'b', 'c', 'd', 'e'];